top of page

 Helps homeowners and renters pay home heating bills and past due balances on utility bills.

-Fuel Assistance (also known as the Low Income Home Energy Assistance Program) helps eligible households challenged by the high cost of home heating fuel pay a portion of their winter heating bills.
+Fuel Assistance (also known as the Home Energy Assistance Program) helps eligible households challenged by the high cost of home heating fuel pay a portion of their winter heating bills.

 All Massachusetts residents are encouraged to explore eligibility for this free program and apply for assistance.